 Lake expedition activities have been disseminated through the PRAGMA and GLEON web sites.
 Enhancements and documentation on the IPOP software have been disseminated through the IPOP project’s Web site.

+Biodiversity Expedition activities were disseminated on the ICSE web site and through direct interaction with serpentine ecologists in the mini-PRAGMA symposium.
+The proceedings of the conference/symposium will be published.

 What do you plan to do during the next reporting period to accomplish the goals?